Evoca Cola: Market Positioning

 Vendors of the cola have highlighted the presence of black seed, as black seed is well known in a number of different cultures for its alleged benefits.

 It has largely growing mainstream appeal as a result of its unique composition among rival brands (it is sold nationally in UK Asda stores), choosing to highlight USP's such as the use of 100% mineral water and natural ingredients only, subsequently positioning itself as an 'Ultra Premium Soft Drinks Brand'.

 Other cola companies historically have never discussed or focused on the actual ingredients used in their colas, and what was inside the drink was always a 'trade secret', whilst focus was put almost exclusively on the image of the brands themselves.
-Evoca Cola tried to draw consumer attention to the quality aspects of the actual ingredients used to make the drink itself (a unique positioning among carbonated soft drinks - one would expect this from functional sports beverages for example) as they realised that this was the only way to attract customers who were used to drinking the market leading brands, by the proposition that they are claiming to offer a higher quality alternative to the market leaders.
+Evoca Cola tried to draw consumer attention to the quality aspects of the actual ingredients used to make the drink itself as they realised that this was the only way to attract customers who were used to drinking the market leading brands, by the proposition that they are claiming to offer a higher quality alternative to the market leaders.